-If you made quick decisions on things your home should be clutter free in less than a weekend.
+If you made quick decisions on things your living spaces should be clutter free in less than a weekend.
 Now all that’s left to do is to take your donate boxes to the donation center of your choice.
 Sit down with a glass of wine, pat yourself on the back and enjoy your clutter free home.

 Now that you know how to declutter your home fast let me know in the comments what your hot spots are and how you plan on tackling them?
 Follow me on Pinterest and pin this to your organization and cleaning boards.